MCP Server (Legacy Version)¶

 Parameters:

-name(Required, string): Dashboard namedashboard_json(Required, object): Dashboard template content, must at least includetitleandmain.charts
+name(Required, string): Dashboard namedashboard_json(Required, object): Dashboard template content, must include at leasttitleandmain.charts

 Example prompts:

-- Help me create a dashboard named "APM Overview" with the same title, initially with empty charts.
+- Help me create a dashboard named "APM Overview" with the same title, start with empty charts.

 - Create a new Nginx monitoring dashboard according to the